Chicago-born Winston & Strawn wingmans its trainees with a high-flying client base in a tight-knit environment.

 - Holiday entitlement: 25 days (5 carry over)

 - GDL fees: Yes

 - Maintenance grant pa: £7,000 in London/£6,000 outside London

 We are proud of the many accolades we have received over the years — a tribute to our lawyers’ creativity, flexibility, depth of experience, and commitment.

-Winston’s London office serves high-profile, multinational clients on a distinctly international level.
-When it comes to our employees, our goal is to maximise individual potential with professional development opportunities, emphasise the firm’s culture, and contribute positively to the community.
+Winston’s London office advises high-profile, multinational clients on their cross-border and international needs.
+When it comes to our employees, our goal is to maximise individual potential with professional development opportunities, while emphasising the firm’s culture and contributing positively to the community.

 Main areas of work